Kiautschou Bay Leased Territory: German acquisition of the territory

-At 06.00, Sunday, 14 November 1897, Cormoran steamed into the inner harbor to provide inshore fire support, if necessary.
-Kaiser and Prinzess Wilhelm cleared boats to carry an amphibious force of 717 officers, petty officers and sailors armed with rifles.
-Diederichs on horseback and his column marched toward the Chinese main garrison and artillery battery, a special unit swiftly disabled the Chinese telegraph line and others occupied the outer forts and powder magazines.
+At 06:00, Sunday, 14 November 1897, Cormoran steamed into the inner harbor to provide inshore fire support, if necessary.
+Kaiser and Prinzess Wilhelm cleared boats to carry an amphibious force of 717 officers, petty officers, and sailors armed with rifles.
+Diederichs, on horseback, and his column marched toward the Chinese main garrison and artillery battery.
+A special unit swiftly disabled the Chinese telegraph line and others occupied the outer forts and powder magazines.
 With speed and effectiveness, Diederichs’ actions had achieved their primary objective by 08.15.

 Signalmen restored the telegraph line, and the first messages were received and deciphered.
-Diederichs was stunned to learn that his orders had been canceled, and that he was to suspend operations at Kiautschou pending negotiations with the Chinese government.
-If he had already occupied the village of Tsingtau, he was to consider his presence temporary.
+Diederichs was stunned to learn that his orders had been canceled, and that he was to suspend operations at Jiaozhou pending negotiations with the Chinese government.
+If he had already occupied the village of Qingdao, he was to consider his presence temporary.
 He responded, thinking the politicians in Berlin had lost their nerve to political or diplomatic complications: "Proclamation already published. ...
 Revocation not possible."
-After considerable time and uncertainty, the admiralty finally cabled congratulations and the proclamation to remain in effect; Wilhelm II promoted him to vice admiral.
+After considerable time and uncertainty, the admiralty finally cabled congratulations and the proclamation was to remain in effect; Wilhelm II promoted him to vice admiral.

-Admiral von Diederichs consolidated his positions at Kiautschou Bay.
-The admiralty dispatched the protected cruiser SMS Kaiserin Augusta from the Mediterranean to Tsingtau to further strengthen the naval presence in East Asia.
-On 26 January 1898 the marines of III.
+Admiral von Diederichs consolidated his positions at Jiaozhou Bay.
+The admiralty dispatched the protected cruiser SMS Kaiserin Augusta from the Mediterranean to Qingdao to further strengthen the naval presence in East Asia.
+On 26 January 1898, the marines of III.
 Seebataillon arrived on the liner Darmstadt.
-Kiautschou Bay was now secure.
+Jiaozhou Bay was now secure.